-Ellis Parker was called “America’s Sherlock Holmes” for his brilliant detective work.
+Ellis Parker was called “America’s Sherlock Holmes” or “The Sly Fox” for his brilliant detective work.
 He was so well respected he would often receive letters from professional lawmen asking for advice on how to catch criminals.
-He consulted on so many cases that he had many stories written about the crimes and became a well-respected man.
-His most famous case was the “Case of the Pickled Corpse” that is still known today for its early forensics work and scrupulous detective work.
+He consulted on so many cases that he became a renowned detective with many stories written about the crimes he solved.

 Izzy Einstein And Moe Smith

 These two famous New York detectives were known as the “Premier Booze Detectives” during Prohibition.
 They gained a reputation for creating disguises that allowed them to hide in plain sight in some of the best undercover work.
 Their elaborate cover stories ranged from posing as beauty contestant judges to opera singers.

 Their recipe for catching criminals was a mix of pure genius, along with a vast knowledge of foreign languages and an in-depth understanding of how things operated in the New York City underworld.
 Over their career, they managed to arrest over 4,000 criminals and confiscate approximately five million bottles of illegal booze throughout New York, making them the true premiere Prohibition detectives of their time.

 Although some critics disagreed with the famous duo’s showy methods of gaining fame and the frequent newspaper headlines they appeared in, as well as their apparent hypocrisy when it came to illegal booze – since they were the ones enforcing prohibition – some reports suggest they would often order and enjoy a drink themselves before making an arrest.
 This further exacerbated the criticism they received and highlighted the apparent hypocrisy of their behaviour.